earthai-tech/k-diagram/docs/source/cli/comparison.rst

 .. _cli_comparison:

 ==============================
-Comparison & Calibration CLI
+Comparison & Calibration
 ==============================

 This page covers the command-line tools for model comparison and calibration diagnostics.
 These commands help you answer key questions:
-"Are my model's probabilities trustworthy?" and "Which of my models is best, and in what ways?"
-Like other tools in this suite, they read a tabular data file (CSV, Parquet, etc.) and generate insightful visualizations.
+*"Are my model's probabilities trustworthy?"* and *"Which of my models is best, and in what ways?"* Like other tools in this suite, they read a tabular data file (CSV, Parquet, etc.) and generate insightful visualizations.

-.. contents:: Table of Contents
-   :local:
+.. list-table:: Available Commands
+   :widths: 30 70
-   :depth: 1
+   :header-rows: 1

+   * - Command
+     - Description
+   * - :ref:`plot-reliability-diagram <cli_plot_reliability_diagram>`
+     - Compares predicted probabilities to observed frequencies.
+   * - :ref:`plot-polar-reliability <cli_plot_polar_reliability>`
+     - A polar version of the reliability diagram.
+   * - :ref:`plot-model-comparison <cli_plot_model_comparison>`
+     - A radar chart for multi-metric model comparison.
+   * - :ref:`plot-horizon-metrics <cli_plot_horizon_metrics>`
+     - Compares metrics across different forecast horizons.

 -------------------
 Common Conventions